mitexleo/fediroma/docs/docs/configuration/search.md

 3. Start the initial indexing process (as described below with `index`), and wait until the task says it sent everything from the database to index
-4. Wait until everything is actually indexed (by checking with `stats` as described below), at this point you don't have to do anything, just wait a while.
+4. Wait until everything is actually indexed (by checking with `stats` as described below), at this point, you don't have to do anything, just wait a while.

 To start the initial indexing, run the `index` command: